 This advanced class is for the student who would like to learn more complex methods of making Jewelry in the form of rings, pendants and earrings.
-Techniques/materials that will be explored may include but are not limited to resin casting, wood burning, cold connections with metal, leather work, pewter casting, lamp worked glass beads, soldering and torch work, and bezel setting cabochons.
+Students will explore cold connections with metal and a fair amount of torchwork and bezel setting cabochons.
+Other techniques and materials that may be explored include pewter casting, resin casting, wood burning, and leather work.
 This course is highly demo based so strong attendance is required.